Parents (House)

 "Parents" is the sixth episode of the eighth season of the American television medical drama series House and the 161st overall episode of the series.
-It aired on Fox Network in the United States on November 14, 2011.
+It aired on Fox in the United States on November 14, 2011.

 Plot

 Ben Parker, a patient who wishes to follow in his father's footsteps as an entertainer, is admitted with partial paralysis.
 As they look for a bone marrow match, the team discovers a disturbing family secret.
 Meanwhile, House looks for creative ways to remove his ankle monitor so that he can attend a boxing match in Atlantic City.
 John Scurti plays a patient convinced he is suffering from diabetes.
 Taub faces a major decision when his ex-wife Rachel announces she plans on moving across country with their daughter.

 Jennifer Crystal Foley and Zena Grey return to the series.

 Reception

 The A.V.
 Club gave this episode a C+ rating.
 It was watched by 6.63 million viewers.